uktrade/platform-tools/README.md

 Or, run `poetry run tox` in the root directory to run all tests for multiple Python versions.
 See the [`tox` configuration file](tox.ini).

+Note: by default the tests are run using multiple processes for speed.
+When running using multiple processes pdb does not play nicely and will error.
+To allow pdb to work correctly, disable multiple processes using the `--numprocesses 0` option:

+`poetry run pytest --numprocesses 0`

 #### Manual testing

 You may want to test any CLI changes locally.